krautchan/kryo-chief/readme.txt

 bin/server:   I'm not really sure what it does.
 Try running it on a server.
               It will send you a public key on request and a corresponding secret key.
 You'll need to offer a magic number to get the latter, though.

 bin/gettok:   Run on the same machine as bin/server.
 Returns a list of the
               magic numbers that lead to the release of secret keys.

 bin/shutdown: Send a shutdown request to the server.
 You'll need a password.

-bin/cc_test:  Takes a magic number and tells you whether it tastes good.
+bin/cc_test:  Takes a magic number and tells you whether it sparkles enough.
               Not included in the default make target.
 Use make bin/cc_test

 --- Special Thanks